The Important Bird Area Program (IBAs)

 In 2018, the Falxa Land Company of over 20,000 acres was designated an IBA.
 The Falxa Land Company is located in northeastern Johnson County and is predominately a prairie grassland/sage ecotype.
 This vegetational community is important for dozens of avian species.
 The IBA includes 5 miles along the Powder River.

-Kerns and Amsden Wildlife Habitat Management Areas (WHMA), July, 2019
+Kerns and Amsden Wildlife Habitat Management Areas (WHMA), Sheridan County, July 2019

 In 2019, both Kerns and Amsden WHMAs were designated IBAS in partnership with Wyoming Game and Fish Sheridan Region personnel, spearheaded by Christina Schmidt.
 “The Kerns and Amsden Creek celebrate their 70th and 75th anniversaries respectively in 2019,” said Sheridan Region Public Information Specialist Christina Schmidt.
 “While these areas were originally purchased for and are still managed first and foremost for elk winter range, dozens of other wildlife species benefit from the management and conservation of these areas.
 As a region, we were interested in pursuing IBA designations for these units to show their value not only for elk and other big game species, but a variety of wildlife.”
 The other significance of these lands is their location along the Bighorn Mountain foothills, a region that is most often in private ownership with focus on cattle grazing versus management for wildlife and birds.